RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 2. Run `set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 3. (Optional) Unblock the script.

-    At times, for security reasons, when you have downloaded files by using a browser the files can be blocked and you might not be able to run the script.
+    At times, for security reasons, when you have downloaded files by using a browser, the files can be blocked and you might not be able to run the script.
 To unblock the script:

     a.
 Open File Explorer and navigate to the `C:\MFETDUSER\tutorial` folder.